 Below is the example screenshot for your understanding.

 As we can see in the above image, I have declared two variables before I start any macro in the module.
 Now, these two variables can be used in any number of macros in this module.

 Inside the subprocedure, starts typing the variable name you can see IntelliSense list will show up variables names.

 Now, we can use these variables in all the macros we write in “Module1.”

 These variables are limited to use in this module only.
 For example, now, I will insert one more module and write a new macro.

 In Module2, I cannot use those variables we have declared in “Module1”.

 So, how can we make these variables public in VBA to use across all modules and across all sub procedures?

 #2 – Declare Variables use them Publicly

 Go back to “Module1” in this module.
 We have declared variables before we start writing the way of the Macro and also what world we have used to declare those variables.

-When we use only the “DIM” word it only limited to be used across all macros but in the same module.
+When we use only the “DIM” word, it is only limited to be used across all macros but in the same module.

 Instead of the word “DIM,” we need to use the word either “PUBLIC” or “GLOBAL” to make them available to use across all modules of Macros.

 I have used the word “Global” to make the variable declaration public.
 You can also use the word “Public” as well.

 Things to Remember

 - It is a good practice to declare variables publicly but needs ample experience before declaring them.

 - Assign the particular value to the variable inside the specific macro only to avoid any sort of confusion.

 This has been a guide to VBA Public Variable.
 Here we discuss how to declare a Public variable in VBA and how to use it along with examples and download templates.
 Below are some useful excel articles related to VBA –